Connecting to Snowflake from Domino¶

 Use the Dockerfile instruction below to install snowflake-connector-python and it’s dependencies in your environment.

-USER root RUN apt-get install -y libssl-dev libffi-dev && \ pip install -U pip && pip install --upgrade snowflake-connector-python USER ubuntu
+RUN apt-get install -y libssl-dev libffi-dev && \ pip install -U pip && pip install --upgrade snowflake-connector-python

 If you encounter an error due to your Ubuntu version, use the following Dockerfile instruction:

-USER root RUN pip install -U pip && pip install --upgrade snowflake-connector-python USER ubuntu
+RUN pip install -U pip && pip install --upgrade snowflake-connector-python

 For a basic introduction to modifying Domino environments, watch this tutorial video.